How to Migrate Your Website to a New Host (2026 Step-by-Step)

 6. Upload and restore the archive.

-LUMINWEB offers both cPanel and DirectAdmin with built-in migration tools, making your move straightforward whether you are coming from a cPanel or DirectAdmin host.
+LUMINWEB gives you both cPanel and DirectAdmin with built-in migration tools, so your move stays straightforward whether you are coming from a cPanel or DirectAdmin host.
+If you are still deciding which panel suits your workflow, our cPanel vs DirectAdmin comparison walks through the tradeoffs.

 Method 3: WordPress Plugin Migration